ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 :firstname: = 'James'
 ```

-You can access any parameter of the container anytime:
+You can access the parameter of the container anytime:

 ```php
 echo $container->getParameter('firstname');
 ```

-And the define the lastname inside the `app_config.ctn`:
+And then define the lastname inside the `app_config.ctn`:

 ```ctn
 :lastname: = 'Bond'
 ```

 If we know would try to access lastname, we would get `null`.
-Thats because we need to import our `app_config.ctn` into our main `app.ctn`.
-Doing so is simple:
+Thats because we need to import our `app_config.ctn` into our main `app.ctn`. doing so is simple:

 ```ctn
 import config